Dear my future husband,

 In 1919, De Beers experienced a drop in diamond sales that lasted for two decades.
 So in the 1930s it turned to the firm N.W.
 Ayer to devise a national advertising campaign—still relatively rare at the time—to promote its diamonds.
 A year convinced Hollywood actresses to wear diamond rings in public, and, according to Edward Jay Epstein in The Rise and Fall of the Diamond, encouraged fashion designers to discuss the new “trend” toward diamond rings.
 Between 1938 and 1941, diamond sales went up 55 percent.
 By 1945 an average bride, one source reported, wore “a brilliant diamond engagement ring and a wedding ring to match in design.”
 The capstone to it all came in 1947, when Frances Gerety—a female copywriter, who, as it happened, never married—wrote the line “A Diamond Is Forever.”
 The company blazoned it over the image of happy young newlyweds on their honeymoon.
 The sale of diamond engagement rings continued to rise in the 1950s, and the marriage between romance and commerce that would characterize the American wedding for the next half-century was cemented.
 By 1965, 80 percent of American women had diamond engagement rings.
 The ring had become a requisite element of betrothal—as well as a very visible demonstration of status.
 [Source]

-I prefer to have golds in the bank (to avoid inflation) or a house down payment than a sparkling rock on my finger.
+I prefer to have a nice investment portfolio or a house down payment than a sparkling rock on my finger.
 It is a better investment for my marriage and future.
-If tomorrow my family goes bankrupt, It is easier to sell gold or real estate than a my half price diamond engagement ring.
-I think it is a better idea for couple to have smart long-term investment together which will benefit them more.
+If my family goes bankrupt tomorrow, it will easier to sell my portfolio or real estate than a my half price diamond engagement ring.
+I think it is a better idea for couples to have smart long-term investment together which will benefit them more.

-Diamonds might be a girl best friend, but long-term investments are a woman’s best friend.
-[Tweet This]
+Diamonds might be a girl’s best friend, but long-term investments are a woman’s best friend.